 This Porter Cable heat gun has a higher maximum temperature than many of the leading budget heat guns, making it potentially a better choice for tasks like helping to loosen rusty bolts, quickly thawing pipes, shrinking plastic tubing or removing solder from electronics.
 While it doesn’t come with as many nozzle accessories as the Genesis (our #2 pick) it does have higher output and is backed by a solid 1-year warranty.

 A rotary dial lets you control the temperature more precisely with this heat gun, as compared to the Wagner which only gives you two settings.
 However, some may find the air speed control on this Porter Cable heat gun less convenient to use, since the switch can slide easily past your desired setting.
-I heat gun will even let you fix other tools, like reattaching a handle to the best magnifying glass.
+Another product that gives you better control over air flow is the Porter-Cable PC1500HG Heat Gun, which features a dual fan speed selector that alternates between low and high speeds.
+A heat gun will even let you fix other tools, like reattaching a handle to the best magnifying glass.

 #4 ZeopoCase Mini Hot Air Gun